Carnitas

 These carnitas are not made in the slow cooker, which is a good thing.

-I love my slow cooker as much as the next person, but so many of the carnitas recipes online are slow cooker versions, with results that are a far cry from the truly crispy chunks of tender pork that you normally get at Mexican restaurants and taco joints.
+I love my slow cooker as much as the next person, but so many of the carnitas recipes online are crock pot versions, with results that are a far cry from the truly crispy chunks of tender pork that you normally get at Mexican restaurants and taco joints.
+To the point where I personally wouldn’t call them carnitas.

 But this method?
-It will give you perfect carnitas at home.
+It will give you authentic, crispy but tender carnitas at home.

-It’s basically crispy, savory chunks of tender pork.
-They are particularly great for filling tacos and burritos.
+If you’re not familiar with carnitas, they are basically crispy, savory chunks of tender pork, and they are particularly great for filling tacos and burritos.

-You may have noticed that a lot of carnitas recipes call for orange juice, lime juice, oregano, and so on.
+You may have noticed that a lot of carnitas recipes on the internet call for orange juice, lime juice, oregano, and so on.

-Begin by cutting strips of pork shoulder, and place them in a high-sided skillet:
+Begin by cutting strips of pork shoulder, and place them in a high-sided skillet or wide dutch oven:

 Simmer the pork for about an hour and a half until the water eventually all cooks off.